Food Allergies and Anaphylaxis

 Epinephrine constricts blood vessels.
 This is important because it curbs that microvascular leaking that leads to decreased blood volume and plummeting blood pressure, potentially leading to shock and death.

 Epinephrine relaxes airways.
 So while histamine is trying to make the airways tight, epinephrine tries to relax them in order to allow air to pass more easily.

 Epinephrine helps to decrease swelling in the upper airway so that air is not obstructed from getting to the lungs.
 It decreases cramping of the GI tract.
 It helps to block the hives and itching that accompany an allergic reaction.

 That is anaphylaxis in a nutshell, so to speak.
 This is why it can be deadly and this is why epinephrine can save a life.
 Please share this post with your friends, families, teachers, administrators, school nurses, physicians and anyone else you can think of.
 The more we can educate about the seriousness of food allergy, the safer the world will be for those who live with it.

 Dr. Sarah M. Boudreau-Romano is an attending physician in the Division of Allergy and Immunology at Ann & Robert H. Lurie Children’s Hospital of Chicago.
 She became a board-certified allergist following her fellowship at Children’s Memorial Hospital and Northwestern Memorial Hospital.
 Sarah has four children, three of whom have life-threatening food allergies.
 She spent the past several years learning first-hand how families with children who have multiple food allergies live and how they can live well.
-She also shares her stories in a blog called The Allergist Mom.

 Follow Lurie Children’s Division of Allergy & Immunology on Facebook.